RobertGrubb/melodious-v2/README.md

 # Known Bugs

 - Multiple playlists are buggy.
 One playlist works fine, but switching between playlists is causing issues.
-- Play is being interrupted by new load requests.
-Make sure all load requests happen after music is paused.

 # Installation